 We've had a lot of people ask: "who were the brands tested? we need to know."

-But there’s a few things we can take away from this; mainly the testing protocols.
-They tested for beta-glucans, triterpenes and starch.
+But there are a few things we can take away from this; mainly the testing protocols.
+They tested for beta-glucans, triterpenes, and starch.
 This is exactly what our Reishi 415 lists on the label and should be a good baseline for any reishi product.

 Another interesting note is sample GL17 which in the study is classified as "Reishi mycelia".
 You'll note that they found it to lack triterpenes and polysaccharides common to reishi mushroom.
 The Reishi mycelia also showed the presence of "starch-like polysaccharides" so it could actually be reishi myceliated grain, which would be not surprising if they bought all these products in the US like they said they did.